RedisLabs/redislabs-docs/content/rc/databases/active-active-redis.md

 ---

 Active Active databases store data across multiple regions and availability zones.
 This improves scalability, performance, and availability, especially when compared to standalone databases.
-To create Active Active databases, you need a Flexible (or Annual) [Redis Enterprise Cloud]({{<relref "/rc/subscriptions/create-active-active-subscription">}}) subscription that enables Active-Active Redis and defines the regions for each copy of your databases.
-This is defined when you [create a new subscription]({{<relref "rc/subscriptions/create-flexible-subscription">}}).
+To create Active-Active databases, you need a Flexible or Annual Redis Enterprise Cloud subscription that enables Active-Active Redis and defines the regions for each copy of your databases.
+See [Create an Active-Active subscription]({{<relref "/rc/subscriptions/create-active-active-subscription">}}) for instructions.

 Active Active databases are distributed across multiple regions (geo-distribution).
 This improves performance by reducing latency for nearby users and improves availability by protecting against data loss in case of network or resource failure.